Jtnqr/Mobile-Legends-on-EXTSD/README.md

 ## Introduction

-This script allow you to mount your Mobile Legends folder on EXTERNAL_SDCARD without reformatting it.
+This script allows you to mount your Mobile Legends folder on EXTERNAL_SDCARD without reformatting it.

 Using bindfs to mount and magisk for start on boot.